next-exp/sw-docs/docs/source/satkill_explanation.rst

 Satellite killer explanation
 ============================

-The `functions in question <https://github.com/next-exp/IC/blob/master/invisible_cities/reco/deconv_functions.py#L26>`_ generates a satellite mask that is used to remove satellite energy deposits produced throughout the deconvolution.
+The `functions in question <https://github.com/next-exp/IC/blob/master/invisible_cities/reco/deconv_functions.py#L26>`_ (introduced in `this PR <https://github.com/next-exp/IC/pull/890>`_) generates a satellite mask that is used to remove satellite energy deposits produced throughout the deconvolution.

 Lets step through the logic!

 **Stepping through the satellite killing process**